 Requirements for the administrator

 The Domain Names Act is a so-called framework act for the administrator.
 For example, the administrator is entitled to make its own rules for its business, including the terms and conditions with which a user of a .dk domain name must comply.
-Our rules are documented in DK Hostmaster’s general terms and conditions for allocation, registration and administration of .dk domain names.
-For information about our General Terms and Conditions, see the menu to the left.
+Our rules are documented in DK Hostmaster’s terms and conditions for the right of use to a .dk domain name.
+For information about our terms and conditions, see the menu to the left.

 According to the provisions of the Danish Domain Names Act, administration of .dk domain names must be non-profit and based on a principle of equality, and operations must be transparent, secure and reliable.